 The Implementation Recommendation Index (IRI) is an individual recommendation index.
-Its purpose is to show both disputed and agreed recommendations.
+Its purpose is to show an average of stakeholders' responses.

 The IRI is meant to take into account stakeholders disputing the implementation of a recommendation.
-Whenever a stakeholder claims nothing has been implemented at all, the index score is noted as 0.
+Whenever a stakeholder claims nothing has been implemented at all, the index score is 0.
 At the opposite, whenever a stakeholder claims a recommendation has been fully implemented, the IRI score is 1.

 An average is calculated to fully reflect the many sources of information.
-If the State under Review says the recommendation has been fully implemented and a stakeholder says it has been partially implemented, score is 0.75.
+If the State under Review claims that the recommendation has been fully implemented, and a stakeholder says it has been partially implemented, the score is 0.75.

-Then the score is transformed into an implementation level, according to the table hereafter:
+Then the score is transformed into an implementation level, according to the table below: